Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Heat exchangers have one boiler (usually a bigger boiler than with single boilers, for example the Oscar 2 has a 2L boiler) with a pipe running through it to heat up the water for the shot.

-So as far as single boiler machines go, the Rancilio Silvia has been one of the a lot of popular since its introduction – and if you were to ask anyone who knows a little bit bit about espresso coffee machines to suggest a shortlist of potential single boiler espresso coffee machines to go for, I’d be surprised if anyone wouldn’t include the Rancilio Silvia in that list.
+So as far as single boiler machines go, the Rancilio Silvia has been one of the the majority of popular since its introduction – and if you were to ask anyone who knows a little bit bit about espresso machines to advise a shortlist of potential single boiler espresso coffee machines to go for, I’d be surprised if anyone wouldn’t include the Rancilio Silvia in that list.

-Nevertheless, it’s not wonderful.
-Arguably, no espresso coffee machine is great – nevertheless certainly, at the entry-level, you’re going to find some imperfection, so what I’m actually hoping to learn by reviewing the Rancilio Silvia, is what are the pros and cons of this machine, and who might it be perfect suited for.
+Nevertheless, it’s not fantastic.
+Arguably, no espresso machine is ideal – but certainly, at the entry-level, you’re going to find some imperfection, so what I’m really hoping to discover by reviewing the Rancilio Silvia, is what are the advantages and disadvantages of this machine, and who might it be perfect suited for.

 By the way, the Rancilio Silvia was provided (on loan only) for this review from my friends at Shop Coffee in Cambridge.
-These guys are the retail, home barista side of Coffee World, an incredibly reputable coffee roaster who’ve been at it for decades.
+These guys are the retail, home barista side of Coffee World, a really reputable coffee roaster who’ve been at it for decades.

 Rancilio Silvia E V6 2020 – Specs